bbauska/W3Cx-4of5-thru-May-2024/README.md

 </details>

 At <i>line7</i>, there is a test that will avoid processing non image files.
 The "!" is the NOT operator in JavaScript.
-The call to continue at *line 8* will make the for loop go to its end and process the next file.
+The call to continue at <i>line 8<i> will make the for loop go to its end and process the next file.
 See the HTML5 part 1 course about the file API for more details (each file has a name, type, lastModificationDate and size attribute.
 The call to match(...) here is a standard way in JavaScript to match a string